Robert A. Young: Political career

 Young's long political career began in 1952 with his election as Democratic Committeeman for Airport Township in St. Louis County, an office he held until 1977.
 He was elected to the Missouri House of Representatives in 1956 and served there for 6 years.
-In 1962, he was elected to the Missouri State Senate, and served for 14 years.
+In 1962, he was elected to the Missouri Senate, and served for 14 years.

 During his years in the State Legislature, Young supported legislation that created the St. Louis Junior College District and helped establish the University of Missouri–St. Louis.
 The St. Louis Globe-Democrat awarded him its Award for Meritious Service to his state three times, 1972, 1974, and 1976.

 In 1976, Young was elected to the United States House of Representatives representing the Second Congressional District of Missouri.
 As a member of Congress, he served on several key committees including Public Works and Transportation, Aviation, Water Resources, and Science and Technology.

 Young was reelected without serious difficulty in 1978 and 1980.
 However, after the 1980 census, Young's district was significantly altered as a result of Missouri losing a congressional district.
 He lost his share of St. Louis, and was instead pushed into more conservative territory to the west.
 Although he took 56 percent in 1982, he was nearly defeated by Republican State Representative Jack Buechner in 1984 as Ronald Reagan took almost 60 percent of the vote in his district.
 Young faced Buechner again in 1986, and this time lost by 7,400 votes.